-Ida Lupino’s compelling performance energizes this adaptation of Reginald Denham’s and Edward Percy’s 1940 popular stage play of the same name.
-Relentlessly moody and perversely funny, Ladies in Retirement belongs to Lupino and Lupino alone — she has a field day playing the amoral housekeeper.
+Actor Ida Lupino’s compelling performance energizes this fascinating adaptation of Reginald Denham and Edward Percy’s 1940 popular stage play of the same name.
+Relentlessly moody and perversely funny, Ladies in Retirement belongs to Lupino and Lupino alone — she has a field day playing an amoral housekeeper.

-Adapted by Garrett Fort and Denham and directed by Charles Vidor (Gilda), Ladies in Retirement is somewhat too talky and stagy, but Lupino’s cunning performance and George Barnes’s (Alfred Hitchcock’s Rebecca and Spellbound) atmospheric camera work elevates this naughty thriller.
+Directed by Charles Vidor (Hans Christian Andersen) from a screenplay by Garrett Fort and Denham, Ladies in Retirement is somewhat too talky and stagey, but Lupino’s cunning performance and George Barnes’s (Rebecca and Spellbound) atmospheric camera work elevates this naughty thriller.
 The supporting cast is very good too.

 Conclusions & Final Thoughts:

-The ending is disappointing — the censors have always spoiled the fun — but Ladies in Retirement is an interesting and highly entertaining excursion into Victorian Gothic.
-Fans of Lupino, in particular, don’t want to miss this odd little thriller.
+While the ending is disappointing (the censors always spoiled the fun), Ladies in Retirement is an interesting and highly entertaining excursion into Victorian Gothic.
+Fans of Ida Lupino, in particular, don’t want to miss this odd and bleak little thriller.
 Remade in 1969 as The Mad Room.
 B&W, 91 minutes, Not Rated.